Parvez8561/TaskFlow/frontend/README.md

 ### 1. Task Count Per Column

-The first query counts tasks for each column using SQL aggregation:
+This query counts tasks for each column using SQL aggregation:

 ```sql
 SELECT